MTCH Investors Have Opportunity To Lead Match Group, Inc. Securities Fraud Lawsuit Filed By The Rosen Law Firm

 (MENAFN- PR Newswire)

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Match Group, Inc. (NASDAQ: MTCH ) between May 2, 2023 and November 6, 2024, both dates inclusive (the "Class Period").
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 24, 2025
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Match Group, Inc. (NASDAQ: MTCH ) between May 2, 2023 and November 6, 2024, both dates inclusive (the "Class Period"), of the January 24, 2025

 in the securities class action first filed by the Firm.